Roles and subjects

 Professor Paulina Kewes is Helen Morag Fellow and Tutor in English Literature at Jesus College and Professor of English Literature at the University of Oxford.

-Professor Kewes has been awarded a Leverhulme Trust Major Research Fellowship to embark on a three-year book project (2021-24) exploring the impact of the fierce controversy over the royal succession which dominated the reigns of Henry VIII’s childless children – the evangelical Edward VI, the Catholic Mary I, and the Protestant Elizabeth I.
+In November 2020, Professor Kewes was awarded a Leverhulme Trust Major Research Fellowship to embark on a three-year book project (2021-2024) exploring the impact of the fierce controversy over the royal succession which dominated the reigns of Henry VIII’s childless children – the evangelical Edward VI, the Catholic Mary I, and the Protestant Elizabeth I. Contesting the Royal Succession in Reformation England, Latimer to Shakespeare is contracted to Oxford University Press.

-Professor Kewes was a Co-investigator for the AHRC-funded ‘Stuart Successions Project’ which explored succession literature in Britain from James I to Queen Anne.
-This in turn led to the development of the Stuarts Online, a major resource bringing scholarship on the Stuart era to a wider audience.
+Professor Kewes was a Co-investigator for the AHRC-funded ‘Stuart Successions Project’ (2011-2016) which explored succession literature in Britain from James I to Queen Anne.
+This in turn led to the development of the Stuarts Online (2015-2017), also funded by the AHRC, a major resource bringing scholarship on the Stuart era to a wider audience.

-Professor Kewes is the Senior Member of the Oxford University Polish Society, the first woman to hold this position.
+Professor Kewes was the Senior Member of the Oxford University Polish Society, the first woman to hold this position (2017-2022).

 Papers covering the period from the sixteenth century to the early nineteenth, including Shakespeare.
 She teaches interdisciplinary classes for the Joint School of History and English and the early modern paper for the Joint School of Classics and English.